jamesfitton/cxr/README.md

 # 1.0 Coast X-Ray

-The intertidal zone is a dynamic environment, which results in the relativly frequent change of high and line water marks.
+The intertidal zone is a dynamic environment, which results in the relatively frequent change of high and line water marks.
 It is important to be able to monitor these changes, as intertidal stability or instability can have a considerable influence on the rate and extent of coastal erosion and flooding, which are both expected to worsen with climate change.

 Bespoke tidal surveys to capture the full extent of the intertidal is often expensive and logistically difficult, especially in areas with large tidal ranges.
 However, an approach developed within the Scottish [Dynamic Coast](www.DynamicCoast.com) project using Sentinel 2 data offers insight into the extent of the intertidal zone.